Olympic Palace: Tbilisi Arena

 The complex was expanded with a new 10,000-seat indoor basketball arena next to the Olympic Palace and later hosted the Group A matches of EuroBasket 2022.
-A tunnel connects the two venues of the complex, with the arena expected to be completed by the end of May 2022.
-Prime Minister Garibashvili visited the new building on 11 June of that year.
+A tunnel connects the two venues of the complex, with the arena completed by the end of May 2022.
+Prime Minister Garibashvili visited the new building on the following 11 June.
 The palace's arena is built in line with modern standards and equipped with the latest technology.
 The new Sports Palace hosted the first EuroBasket test match on 4 July.

 Events

 The venue has hosted the 2015, 2016 and 2017 Judo Grand Prix Tbilisi.
 The Group A round of the UEFA Futsal Euro 2018 qualifying competition was held here from 24 to 27 January 2017.
 The 4th European Kung Fu Championships and the 2017 Men's Youth World Handball Championship from 8–20 August.

-On 9 August 2017, the Olympic Palace was announced as the new host venue for the Junior Eurovision Song Contest 2017 after the larger capacity Tbilisi Sports Palace was considered unsuitable for hosting the contest.
-It is expected to host the contest in 2025, again in the Grand Hall (referred to as the small hall by host broadcaster GPB) for a second time.
+On 26 November 2017, the venue hosted the Junior Eurovision Song Contest 2017; originally, the Tbilisi Sports Palace was selected to host the event, but it was relocated to the Olympic Palace as the former venue was considered "unsuitable".
+It was originally set to host the Junior Eurovision Song Contest 2025, but the contest was eventually relocated to the Gymnastic Hall of Olympic City at a late stage due to the unavailability of the Olympic Palace for an assessment visit.

+Real American Freestyle will present RAF Georgia at the venue on 11 July 2026, headlined by Merab Dvalishvili vs. Henry Cejudo.